12th July 2023

 Nine Mile Ride Extension (NMRE) connects the existing A327 Eversley Road in the north with the Nine Mile Ride / Park Lane junction in the south.

 The NMRE construction is in 2 sections.
-The Northern section between A327 Eversley Road and the lane next to Hogwood Industrial Estate is complete.
-Planning permission for the Southern section has been granted.
+The Northern section between A327 Eversley Road and the lane next to Hogwood Industrial Estate is complete while the Southern section is on course to open in Summer 2022.

 Why we're building Nine Mile Ride Extension - South (NMRES)